- What does CCTV Mean?

 - Moonless overcast night sky -------- 0.0001 lux

-- What happens if I lose my power?
+- What happens to my security camera DVR if I lose my power?

-Most Security DVR's are set up to automatically continue recording when power is restored.
+Most security camera DVR's are set up to automatically continue recording when power is restored.
 We highly recommend the addition of an Uninterruptible Power Supply (UPS) which functions as temporary backup power and usually provides effective surge protection as an additional benefit.

 In most cases only Pan, Tilt, Zoom (PTZ) type cameras will allow the user to zoom in and out.
 This type of camera is usually controlled with an optional joy stick controller.
 However there are cameras that have a motorized zoom lens installed.
 With these camera types you may have the ability to zoom in and out only.